tobert/hal-9001/README.md

 # Rationale

-Hal contains a few decisions that deserve explanation.
+Some constructs in Hal are the result of a few decisions that deserve explanation.

 ## MySQL as the only supported database driver